Measles Outbreak 2026: What Every Adult Needs to Know Right Now

 5. How contagious is measles, and how does it spread?

 Measles is one of the most contagious viruses known to science.
-It spreads through the air when an infected person coughs, sneezes, breathes, or talks — and the virus can remain suspended in the air and on surfaces for up to two hours after the infected person has left the area.
+It spreads through the air when an infected person coughs, sneezes, breathes, or talks.
+The virus can remain suspended in the air and on surfaces for up to two hours after the infected person has left the area.
 An unvaccinated person exposed to measles has roughly a 90% chance of becoming infected.
 This is why maintaining high community vaccination rates is so critical to preventing outbreaks.